-Once we arrived to the site of the Memorial, we were taken by the beauty of the grounds; stone walls with iron gating topped with the outline of the Firefighter’s Maltese Crosses and scripted brick pavers of donors and memoriams leading to two locations.
+Once we arrived to the site of the Memorial, we’d forgotten the invasive check-in process.
+We were taken by the beauty of the grounds; stone walls with iron gating topped with the outline of the Firefighter’s Maltese Crosses and scripted brick pavers of donors and memoriams leading to two locations.

 One of the brick paver walkways led to this beautifully designed circular Memorial of Fallen Firefighters nationwide.
-This circle’s opening invited you in to view the brass plaques of previous years since 1981 listing the individual states and the Fallen Firefighters respectively.
+The entry point led us to view large brass plaques of every year since 1981 listing the individual states and their Fallen Firefighters respectively.

-We thought because it was so close to Memorial Day was why the flags were half mast.
+We noticed the flags were half-staffed; thinking the reason was because it was Memorial Day.
 However, we learned that these flags are lowered at half mast every day a Firefighter is killed in the line of duty.
 The latest being from Claremore, Oklahoma; Capt.
 Jason Farley.

 Here’s some photos of inside of the circle:

 Notably, both were hand-polished to sparkle in the sun.